 A Dog Eye Stye is no Different Than a Human Stye.

 Styes are small, painful lumps that develop on the inside or outside of the eyelid.
-They are caused from bacterial growth and are usually (at least for me) treatable at home.
+They are caused by bacterial growth and are usually (at least for me) treatable at home.
 I use an over-the-counter antibacterial eye drop and it clears up quickly.

 The problem with diagnosing a dog eye stye is that you might be wrong.
 Dogs are prone to any number of eye conditions that could easily be mistaken for something else.
-This is true in the initial stages of infection, before symptoms become full-blown.
+This is true in the initial stages of infection before symptoms become full-blown.

 Common Conditions That Could be Mistaken For a Dog Eye Stye

 General Eye Infection:

 Dogs can get irritated or mildly infected eyes from any number of things.
 All it takes is a little rough play with another dog or a gust of wind blowing debris into his eyes.
 If bacteria are present, your dog’s eyes will likely have discharge.
 You will notice your dog pawing at his eyes and squinting.
 He might be sensitive to light and have red eyes.